 Who decides the asset split of each fund?

-The Trustee upon receipt of advice from their actuarial and investment advisors.
+The Trustee, upon receipt of advice from their actuarial and investment advisers.

 Is my CERS pension protected?

 Yes.
 All retirement savings are totally separate from the assets of your employer and the Pension Administration Company.
 We offer a wide range of Investment Choices including a secure Cash Fund.
 Click here for more information.